tasket/wyng-backup/README.md

 volumes.
 Alternately, `--all-before` may be used with a single `--session` date-time to prune all sessions prior to that time.

-If volume names aren't specified, `prune` will operate across all enabled volumes.

 The `--keep` option can accept a single date-time or a tag in the form `^tagID`.
 Matching sessions will be excluded from pruning and autopruning.